parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-600-files.md

 We will also take this chance to see that a `SshJob` object can be defined with several commands if that's helpful, avoiding the need to create long strings of jobs.

+Finally, we will illustrate another possible way to manage the components of the scheduler: instead of creating the scheduler at the end with all the jobs, we create the scheduler at the very beginning and update it as we go.
+Of course the result is exactly the same, it's just another programming style that is probably worth considering.

 Let us start with [copying files over to the nodes](javascript:open_tab('C1')).